nickbrandt/GitLab/doc/development/merge_request_performance_guidelines.md

 that such big data set will be used, it is still plausible that one of our customers will have the problem with the feature.

-Understanding ahead of time how it is gonna behave at scale even if we accept it, is the desired outcome.
+Understanding ahead of time how it is going to behave at scale even if we accept it, is the desired outcome.
 We should always have a plan or understanding what it takes to optimise feature to magnitude of higher usage patterns.